Skip to Main Content

 A template merely refers to how many sections (of readings) will be pre-populated into your myReadings list.
 It is easy to modify (by adding or deleting sections) your reading list later if necessary.

-You can send a list of readings to library staff by any of these methods:
+You are now able to add items to myReadings.
+Please remember, if you would like library assistance, you can send a list of readings to library staff, for us to add your items, by any of these methods:

 - attaching the list as a file in our "course reserves request" form on this page.